frizatch/QGIS-Intro-to-GIS/README.md

 </p>

-## Investigating Spatial Relationships - Working with Vector Data
+## Investigating Spatial Relationships

-Now that we've explored our data and stylized it so it makes a little more sense, let's explore some relationships between our data layers.
+Now that we understand what our data is and have stylized it so it makes a little more sense, let's explore some spatial relationships between our data layers.

 ### Identifying Features